ydahal1/ydahal1/ReadMe.md

-How do you fix a broken pizza?
-With tomato paste.
+New atoms frequently lose electrons when they fail to keep an ion them.

 [
-Wed Sep 23 00:40:14 UTC 2026
+Thu Sep 24 00:41:51 UTC 2026
  ]